-The Globe 100 ranks the best-performing, publicly traded corporations based in Massachusetts by how well they increased sales, profits, and returns for shareholders during 2009.
+The Globe 100 ranks the best-performing publicly traded corporations based in Massachusetts by how well they increased sales, profits, and returns for shareholders during 2010.

-Capital IQ, a Standard & Poor’s business, gathered information on some 212 Bay State companies from sources that included Securities and Exchange Commission filings, commercial news services, and corporate and government reports.
+Compustat gathered information on some 198 Massachusetts companies from sources that included Securities and Exchange Commission filings, commercial news services, and corporate and government reports.

-- Trade its shares on the New York Stock Exchange, the Nasdaq Stock Market, or the American Stock Exchange;
+■ Trade its shares on the New York Stock Exchange, the Nasdaq Stock Market, or the NYSE Amex;

 The companies are then ranked on four criteria:

-For example, this year’s top performer, TJX Cos. of Framingham, ranked 3d in return on equity; 26th in change in revenue; 19th in change in profit margin; and 3d in revenue, giving the company a total score of 51.
+For example, this year’s top performer, Clean Harbors, of Norwell, ranked 20th in return on equity; sixth in change in revenue; 15th in change in profit margin; and 15th in revenue, giving the company a total score of 56.